EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 `p_big_error` big error threshold, in okapi angle unit
 `p_velocity_exit_time` time, in okapi units, for velocity to be 0
 `p_mA_timeout` time, in okapi units, for `is_over_current` to be true
+`use_imu` boolean, true adds the IMU to velocity timeouts, false only uses the PID sensor.
+This defaults to `true`
 <Tabs
   groupId="pid_swing_Exit_set_okapi"
   defaultValue="proto"